ceeds-coding-club/hazelrigg/README.md

 ## 11/04/2024

+Plan is to start work on individual plots that we'll display on the shiny app.
+Loose ideas for plots are:

-Lisa - monthly rainfall
+Lisa - monthly rainfall (selecting year comparisons)

-Rachel - rainfall records
+Rachel - rainfall records (historic vs. current year)

-Marta - moving average viz
+Marta - moving average viz (groundwork for moving averages)

 Ingrid -

-James - commuting windows
+James - commuting windows (rain / dry in the hourly weather data)